codess-aus/PL-900/PowerApps.md

 ## AppSource:
 You can use AppSource to distribute and publish apps for Power Platform and Dynamics 365 to a broader audience.

+## Portal Templates:

-## Starter portal template: The starter portal template is the only portal template that is available with a Microsoft Dataverse environment when you do not have any Dynamics 365 apps installed in your environment.
+### Starter portal template:
+The starter portal template is the only portal template that is available with a Microsoft Dataverse environment when you do not have any Dynamics 365 apps installed in your environment.
 The starter portal template is used when you choose the Portal from blank window

+### Customer self-service:
-## Customer self-service: These templates are only available when a Dynamics 365 app is installed in your Microsoft Dataverse environment.
+These templates are only available when a Dynamics 365 app is installed in your Microsoft Dataverse environment.
 Profile management can only be done through the customer or employee self-service portal.
 You should not use a customer self-service portal.
 Customer self-service portals allow customers to access self-service knowledge, provide feedback, and open support cases.
+Customer self-service portals allow customers to access self-service knowledge, provide feedback, and open support cases.
+You can use faceted search in this template by using filters based on the knowledge base contents.

-## Employee self-service:
+### Employee self-service:
 These templates are only available when a Dynamics 365 app is installed in your Microsoft Dataverse environment.
 Profile management can only be done through the customer or employee self-service portal.
 In this portal template, employees can perform common tasks and manage contents and knowledge for internal audiences, like internal procedures.
+In this portal template, employees can perform common tasks and manage contents and knowledge for internal audiences.
+You can use faceted search in this template by using common filters based on the knowledge base contents.

-## Partner Portal:
+### Partner Portal:
 These templates are only available when a Dynamics 365 app is installed in your Microsoft Dataverse environment.
 Partners can share and maintain knowledge through the partner portal.
 The partner portal template allows partners to access a shared knowledge base.
 Partner portals are used by company partners, like resellers, distributors, and suppliers to collaborate and have real-time access to shared activities.
+Partner portals are used by company partners, like resellers, distributors, and suppliers to collaborate and have real-time access to shared activities.
+You cannot use faceted search in this template.

-## Community Portal:
+### Community Portal:
 Customers can provide feedback and comments through the community portal.
 Community portal templates allow customers to interact with others as well as to provide feedback, comments, and ratings.
 Community portals allow interaction between customers and specialists using knowledge base articles, forums, and blogs.
+You cannot use faceted search in this template even if you have knowledge base articles in this portal.